 The best starting point to understand employee sentiment is a 360º assessment.
 If you “already know” what your peers and employees would say, I challenge you to see if you are right.
 The value of confidential and anonymous feedback from people who work around you can be eye opening.

 Healthy corporations future-proof their leadership talent development pipeline with strategies and tools that address every possible “what if” scenario.
 They rely on coaching and leadership development approaches that are dynamic, context driven and evidence-based.
 They not only prepare individuals for greater levels of responsibility, they insure that the individuals in whom they are investing embody the values and organizational culture they want to promote.

 With the diverse range of approaches, qualifications and results, how do you ensure your coaching investment provides the results you require?
-Try approaching executive coaching, leadership development and organizational effectiveness in a way that maximizes business impact and look for a systematic, structured method to create sustained behavioral change..
+Try approaching executive coaching, leadership development and organizational effectiveness in a way that maximizes business impact and look for a systematic, structured method to create sustained behavioral change.
 Outcomes such as increased profitability, reduced turnover and fewer complaints will measure effectiveness.
-Finally, to drive performance and sustained behavioral and cultural change, the combination of a senior executive coach and evidence-based methodology, along with technology to see, track and manage all coaching engagements is a necessary is a prescription for the continued success of whichever approach you choose.
+Finally, to drive performance and sustained behavioral and cultural change, the combination of a senior executive coach and evidence-based methodology, along with technology to see, track and manage all coaching engagements is necessary for the continued success of whichever approach you choose.